Arson: English common law

 'Dwelling' refers to a place of residence.
-The destruction of an unoccupied building was not considered arson: "... since arson protected habitation, the burning of an unoccupied house did not constitute arson."
-At common law, a structure did not become a residence until the first occupants had moved in, and ceased to be a dwelling if the occupants abandoned the premises with no intention of resuming their residency.
-Dwelling includes structures and outbuildings within the curtilage.
-Dwellings were not limited to houses.
-A barn could be the subject of arson if occupied as a dwelling.
+The destruction of an unoccupied building is not considered arson: "since arson protected habitation, the burning of an unoccupied house did not constitute arson."
+At common law, a structure does not become a residence until the first occupants has moved in, and ceases to be a dwelling if the occupants abandon the premises with no intention of resuming their residency.
+'Dwelling' includes structures and outbuildings within the curtilage.
+Dwellings are not limited to houses.
+A barn can be the subject of arson if occupied as a dwelling.